Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 4 Maret 2025 06.23.06 UTC
+- WIB: Selasa, 4 Maret 2025 06.35.06 UTC
-- WITA: Selasa, 4 Maret 2025 07.23.06 UTC
+- WITA: Selasa, 4 Maret 2025 07.35.06 UTC
-- WIT: Selasa, 4 Maret 2025 08.23.06 UTC
+- WIT: Selasa, 4 Maret 2025 08.35.06 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: success
+Kategori: motivational